lightpoichich/ww-input-file/AI.md

 -   `change`: Triggered when files are added or removed.
 Payload: {value: fileArray}
 -   `initValueChange`: Triggered when initial value changes.
 Payload: {value: fileArray}
 -   `error`: Triggered when file validation fails.
 Payload: {code: errorCode, data: errorData}
+-   `filenameChange`: Triggered when a filename is edited.
+Payload: {oldName: string, newName: string, fileIndex: number}

 ***Exposed Element Actions:***
 -   `clearFiles`: Clears all files from the component